 "Good scholarship is exacting.
 It involves taking time and taking risks.
 The spirit of FACA is expansive and experimental, stimulating teachers to encounter new ideas and to seek breadth and depth in their knowledge.
 Every stage of learning—from its initial enchantment to its inevitable frustrations—is honored and celebrated."

 Lower School Librarian

-In summer 2016, 66 grants were made for 10 projects with 54 participants.
-Projects spanned one, two, three, and four weeks over the summer.
+In summer 2018, 63 grants were made for 26 projects with 50 participants.
+Projects spanned one and two weeks over the summer.